 Denning.
-Pregnant polar bears den in the fall after feeding heavily in August and September.
-They choose den sites in snowdrifts along mountain slopes or hills near sea ice or in banks of snow on the frozen sea.
-Along Western Hudson Bay mother bears begin by denning in earthen dens along river banks and later move to snow dens.
+Pregnant polar bears den in the fall after feeding in August and September.
+They choose den sites in snowdrifts along coastal and river bluffs, in hills near sea ice, or in banks of snow on the frozen sea.
+Along southern and western Hudson Bay, mother bears dig into raised peat soils found in palsa formations or along lakeshores and rivers.

-To build her den, the female scrapes a tunnel into the snow and digs two chambers.
+To build her den, the female excavates a small snow cave—just large enough for her to turn around.
+She then waits for the snow to close the entrance tunnel.
 She gives birth to one, two, or three cubs in November or December.
 Twins are most common.

 Polar bear families generally emerge from their den in March or April when the cubs are strong enough to survive outside and ready to make the trek to the sea ice.